wensiso/pyRSA/README.md

 # pyRSA
-An RSA program written in Python for educational purposes.
+A RSA program written in Python for educational purposes.

 ## Usage